 Why might you want to use an RLT instead of a Will as your primary estate planning document?
 As just discussed, using an RLT can increase both the expense and hassles of implementing your estate plan.
 Why might you want to do this?
 The answer lies in the potential benefits an RLT-based plan can provide and whether these benefits are valuable to you based on your particular situation and concerns.
 Here are some of the benefits of an RLT-based estate plan.

 - If you are concerned that you may become incapacitated on a long-term basis in the future, or that you may simply want or need assistance in managing your assets on a long-term basis.
 For temporary asset management situations, a financial Power of Attorney document is often sufficient.
 However, if you end up needing someone to manage your assets (or help you do so) for a longer period of time, an RLT (in conjunction with a Power of Attorney) often proves superior to having only a Power of Attorney.
 This is because an agent under a Power of Attorney is merely authorized to deal with assets you own, while a Trustee of an RLT (even a successor Trustee) is the actual legal owner of the assets (even though the assets are held for your benefit).
 Financial institutions, government agencies, and other third parties are often reluctant to honor Powers of Attorney, especially older ones, as they are afraid that the Power of Attorney may no longer be valid, or that the agent may not actually have the authority to undertake a given transaction.
 This reluctance does not usually arise when a Trustee is attempting to act under an RLT.
 Many people who fear that they have a higher than normal chance of becoming incapacitated or disabled for an extended period decide to use an RLT-based estate plan for this reason.
+[July 1, 2017 update] GA enacted a new Power of Attorney Act which gives the agent under a Power of Attorney the potential ability to legally force a third party (such as a bank) to carry out the agent’s requests under the Power of Attorney.
+In order to have this new power to enforce, you must use a particular type of Power of Attorney form and it must be properly executed.
+While using this new Power of Attorney form is likely beneficial, this law is still new and untested.
+As a result, for those wanting to ensure their agent has as much power and as little hassle as possible in using your assets for your benefit if you need assistance, using an RLT in conjunction with a Power of Attorney is the best way to go.

 - An RLT-based estate plan is the most powerful way to protect yourself from your own possible destructive actions and from others who may wish to take advantage of you in the future if you ever begin to suffer from a weakened mental state.
 As people age, the chance that they will suffer a decline in mental or physical function increases.
 The transition from being fully competent and independent to becoming mentally or physically incapacitated is rarely quick, however.
 This means that many people go through a period, often of several years, where they may not be fully incapacitated, but their condition has still declined significantly.
 During this transition period, individuals may make increasingly poor decisions.
 Predatory people, either family members or outsiders, may also try to take advantage of people who are in a weakened state.
 Having an RLT-based estate plan can offer people who are in a declining state a way to protect themselves from their own poor decisions, as well as from predatory persons.
 With an RLT in place, either the person in decline or his or her Power of Attorney agent can transfer the person’s assets to the RLT and allow a successor Trustee or Co-Trustee to take over the person’s financial affairs.
 This allows the Trustee to protect the declining person by refusing to allow the person to engage in transactions that may be harmful or otherwise ill-advised.
 This protection does depend heavily on the successor Trustee, so it is critical to be very careful when selecting someone to act in this role.